Frequent Flyer Number: How to Add, Earn Miles & Travel Smart

 Emirates

-Fast mile earning, free upgrades, lounge access options
+Fast mile earning, free upgrades, and lounge access options

 Qatar Privilege Club Avios